bharathveerB/weather-gpt-chatbot-v2/README.md

 User: "Will I need an umbrella in London tomorrow?"
 Bot: "🌧️ Yes, you'll want to bring an umbrella!
 London is expecting light rain tomorrow with temperatures around 18°C."

-User: "Show me the forecast for New York this week"
-Bot: "📅 Here's the 7-day forecast for New York: [detailed forecast with daily conditions]"
 ```

 ### Smart Intent Detection